Biosafety and Biosecurity

 Biosafety and BiosecurityTop

-It is expected that research submitted to any Springer journal/proceedings is carried out in compliance with relevant institutional biosafety and biosecurity protocols and any national or international recommendations relevant to the research field.
+It is expected that research submitted to any Springer journal is carried out in compliance with relevant institutional biosafety and biosecurity protocols and any national or international recommendations relevant to the research field.
 For example, for life sciences research, the WHO information DURC for life sciences research.
-Researchers are expected to be aware of dual-use concerns related to their work and take steps to minimize misuse of their work.
+Researchers are expected to be aware of dual-use concerns related to their work and take steps to minimise misuse of their work.
 Where submitted research is deemed to present a potential dual-use risk, the Editor may ask authors to provide details of how such a risk has been mitigated and how it complies with their institutional and funder’s requirements, as well as any national regulations.
 We reserve the right to take expert advice in cases where we believe that concerns may arise and may require a manuscript to undergo peer review specifically to assess the dual use risk.
-Thus, authors may be asked to revise their manuscript before normal peer-review.
+Thus, authors may be asked to revise their manuscript before normal journal peer-review.

 We recognize the widespread view that openness in science helps to alert society to potential threats and to defend against them, and we anticipate that only very rarely (if at all) will the risks be perceived as outweighing the benefits of publishing a paper that has otherwise been deemed appropriate for publication.
 Once a decision has been reached, authors will be informed if biosecurity advice has informed that decision.